nikau-2016/stupid-questions-client/README.md

 ```
 ##Creating seed dummy Data- Client side
 <ul>
-1.Created Seed dummy data for asking a question and viewing its contents:</li>
+1.Created Seed dummy data for asking a question and viewing its contents:
 <li>React Redux</li>
 <li>Can be found in src > reducers folder > initialQuestions </li>
 Example: